 If you’re looking for ways to lose a significant amount of weight, a gastric sleeve could be the answer.
-Chad Carlton, MD, FACS, FASBMS, at LoneStar Bariatrics is an experienced bariatric surgeon offering a wide range of weight-loss solutions to men and women in Frisco, Texas, and the North Dallas area.
+Chad Carlton, MD, FACS, FASBMS, at LoneStar Bariatrics is an experienced bariatric surgeon offering a wide range of weight-loss solutions to men and women in the North Dallas area.
 To learn more about gastric sleeve surgery, call LoneStar Bariatrics or schedule an appointment online today.

 A gastric sleeve, or sleeve gastrectomy, is a common, minimally invasive bariatric surgery designed to help people lose a significant amount of weight.
 It can also reduce your risks of other life-threatening health problems, including: